 Marjorie Merriweather Post (March 15, 1887 – September 12, 1973) was one of Cartier’s most important and enduring American clients.
-Beginning in the 1920s and through the 1960s, she commissioned dazzling jewelry sets, fashionable accessories and a vast array of jeweled frames.
-Here is a stunning presentation on how Post signified important moments and events in her life with the acquisition of fabulous Cartier jewelry.
+Beginning in the 1920s and through the 1960s, she commissioned dazzling jewellery sets, fashionable accessories and a vast array of jewelled frames.
+Here is a stunning presentation on how Post signified important moments and events in her life with the acquisition of fabulous Cartier jewellery.

 I am particularly attracted by the beauty of an object, its craftsmanship, and history…

-In addition to buying their latest jewelry designs, Marjorie Post patronized Cartier by purchasing an array of jeweled objets d’art.
-In the 1920s and 30s, she commissioned a number of picture frames for family photographs, paying attentive attention to the materials and colors in order to enhance each portrait.
+In addition to buying their latest jewellery designs, Marjorie Post patronized Cartier by purchasing an array of jewelled objets d’art.
+In the 1920s and 30s, she commissioned a number of picture frames for family photographs, paying attentive attention to the materials and colours in order to enhance each portrait.
 Other personal luxury items, including a silver and enamel dressing table set and a beaded and platinum evening bag as well as glamorous portraits, paintings, and historic photos and correspondence, illustrate Post’s enduring use of Cartier to contribute to her persona.

 Source Material: Hillwood Estate on Pinterest, Vogue France.